-Application timing Weeds Commercial product, rate/acre Active ingredient, rate/acre Comments and restrictions Spring through mid-August broadleaf weeds, brush, grasses, sedges See label for rate glyphosate Wiper application only.
+Application timing Weeds Commercial product, rate/acre Active ingredient, rate/acre Comments and restrictions Spring (cont.) dodder, yellow loosestrife, and select other broadleaf and grass weeds QuinStar 4L, up to 8.4 fl oz quinclorac, up to 0.25 lb Apply up to 8.4 fl oz/a of QuinStar 4L herbicide as a foliar application.
+A second application may be made at least 30 days after the first application.
+A crop oil concentrate at a rate of 2 pints/a may be included in the spray mixture.
+Do not apply more than a total of 16.8 fl oz/a of QuinStar 4L per calendar year and do not make more than 2 applications per year.
+Do not apply within 60 days of harvest.
+Do not apply to crops subjected to stress conditions such as hail damage, flooding, drought, injury from other herbicides, or widely fluctuating temperatures, as crop injury may result.
+Export MRL concerns exist; check with applicable handlers prior to use .
+Spring through mid-August broadleaf weeds, brush, grasses, sedges See label for rate glyphosate Wiper application only.
 Wipe weeds above the cranberries with appropriate equipment.
 Do not apply glyphosate within 30 days of harvest.
 Many glyphosate products do not allow surfactant additions when using wiper applications.
 Consult label for details.
 Late June through July clover, goldenrod Stinger 3SL clopyralid You must have a valid Stinger 24(c) label for cranberries in Wisconsin in your possession at application.
-The current Stinger 24(c) label for Wisconsin expires December 31, 2017.
+The current Stinger 24(c) label for Wisconsin expires December 31, 2022.
 Please check the DATCP special pesticide registrations for label updates. tall broadleaf weeds Weedar 64, 2.4 pt/a 2,4-D, 1.2 lb/a Wiper application only.
 Wipe weeds above the cranberries with appropriate equipment as listed on the label.
 Do not allow the solution to touch or drip onto vines.
 Apply in a 33% solution (one part Weedar 64 to two parts water).
 The preharvest interval is 30 days.
 Limited to two applications per year.
 After budbreak, but not less than 45 days prior to flooding or harvest rushes, sedges, and several other common weeds Callisto, up to 8 fl oz mesotrione, up to 0.25 lb Pre- and postemergent activity.
 Apply no more than two applications per crop year and not more than 16 fl oz/a total Callisto product per year.
 If two applications are made they must be made no closer than 14 days apart.
 See label for adjuvant recommendations and other restrictions.